godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

           represent the distance from the control node's edges to its anchor.
           See :ref:`doc_design_interfaces_with_the_control_nodes` for more details.

 Arrange the nodes as shown below.
-Click the "Anchor" button to set a Control node's anchor:
+Click the "Layout" button to set a Control node's layout:

 .. image:: img/ui_anchor.png